Argeoff/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is a practice exercise to create a rock paper scissors game.
+This is a practice project to create a rock paper scissors game.
 From Odin Project.